 Figure 1.
-Example of identified WCB trajectories started on at 00 UTC on 15 December 1990 in an ensemble member of HIST. (a) 48-hour forward trajectories , colored according to pressure (in hPablack).
-The time instances ; the positions at times 0 h (start of ascent), 24 h (during ascent) and 48 h (end of ascent) are marked with red, green and blue circlesdots, respectively. (b) WCB masks, with a 100 km blow-up radius, at the same time instances times and with the same colours as in (a).
-The three WCB masks at times 00 h, 24 h and 48 h, averaged over the whole ERA-Interim and CESM periods and all ensemble members, build the basis for the climatologies in Section Sect.
-3 and 4 (see text for details).
+Example of identified WCB trajectories started on 00 UTC 15 December 1990 in an ensemble member of HIST. (a) 48-hour forward trajectories, colored according to pressure (in hPa).
+The time instances 0 h (start of ascent), 24 h (during ascent) and 48 h (end of ascent) are marked with red, green and blue circles, respectively. (b) WCB masks, with a 100 km blow-up radius, at the same time instances.
+The three WCB masks at times 00 h, 24 h and 48 h, averaged over the whole ERA-Interim and CESM periods and ensemble members, build the basis for the climatologies in Section 3 and 4 (see text for details).